 Dr. Pasha’s interest in dental technology has afforded him many opportunities in advanced techniques, as he has become a clinical evaluator for several companies.

-Outside of dentistry, he can either be found at Brooklyn Nets home games or with his Saint Bernard, who drools excessively at all times.
-Unfortunately, since Rumi, has not yet reached 21 dog years, he is unable to carry a keg around his neck.
-Dr. Pasha also enjoys traveling the world and attending both football and futbol games.
+Outside of dentistry, he can be found either at New York Liberty games or with the office mascot, his Saint Bernard Rumi.
 Since 2020, he has co-hosted a podcast on denim with his cousin called “The Denimheads Podcast,” discussing his appreciation of Japanese denim.